JoaquinOlivero/Twitcher/README.md

 - Add option to create and manipulate audio playlists.
 - Add YouTube as a stream option.
 - Add option to change the text font in the song overlay.
+- Add flag to change default ports for the grpc and static files servers.